MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 - [Surface Go 4](https://www.microsoft.com/surface/business/surface-go-4)

 > [!NOTE]
 > Surface Pro 9 is available for Windows 10.
-Surface Pro 9 with 5G is available for Windows 11 only.
+Surface Pro 9 with 5G is only available with Windows 11.

 ## Considerations for choosing your OS